jackaudio/jackaudio.github.com/README.md

 If you feel comfortable fixing issues yourself, please file a pull request.

-If you want to help out on the style part, you are more than welcome to clone the repo and start hacking but please communicate about your vision, so there won't be
+If you want to help out on the style part, you are more than welcome to clone the repo and start hacking but please communicate about your vision, so there won't be any drama.

 If you have any ideas or suggestions, please feel free to contact the authors via jack-devel mailinglist or on github.

+## development notes
+* requires jekyll >= 2.2.0 (because of changes in the configuration file)

+A convenient way of working is, to check out the working copy and start jekyll
+with:
+    cd /path/to/working/copy
+    jekyll serve --watch

+that way, jekyll watches all source files for changes and regenerates the _site dir on changes.
+It also starts a local webserver on port 4000 where the result can be observed.

 ## site internal links
 ### relative to site root